favourhut/alx-system_engineering-devops/0x09-web_infrastructure_design/README.md

 You must be able to explain some specifics about this infrastructure:

-For every additional element, why you are adding it What distribution algorithm your load balancer is configured with and how it works Is your load-balancer enabling an Active-Active or Active-Passive setup, explain the difference between both How a database Primary-Replica (Master-Slave) cluster works What is the difference between the Primary node and the Replica node in regard to the application
+**For every additional element, why you are adding it** The load balancer distribute traffic among servers for efficiency

+**What distribution algorithm your load balancer is configured with and how it works** The load balancer distibutive algorithm is the round robin schedle method where each server recieves traffic after the other had recieved.
+That is, the traffic are distibuted sequencially to all servers.
-You must be able to explain what the issues are with this infrastructure:

-Where are SPOF
-Security issues (no firewall, no HTTPS)
-No monitoring
+**Is your load-balancer enabling an Active-Active or Active-Passive setup, explain the difference between both** The load balancer is enables to perform active-passive.
+This enable maintenace to be carried out without interuspting the servers

+Active-active: Active-active signifies a configuration where multiple nodes in a network are simultaneously active and operational.
+In this setup, all nodes are engaged in processing requests and can independently handle user traffic.

+**How a database Primary-Replica (Master-Slave) cluster works** It enables data from one database server (primary, previously known as “master”) to be replicated to one or more database servers (secondaries, previously known as “slaves”)

+**What is the difference between the Primary node and the Replica node in regard to the application** I have no idea!

+**==========Task 2==========**

+For every additional element, why you are adding it **What are firewalls for**
+Firewall are used to block malicious traffic or threats from users or clients

+**Why is the traffic served over HTTPS**
+Traffic served over HTTPS are generally secured becasue all communication are encrypted

+**What monitoring is used for**
+Monitoring is used to track the generally activities and data of esach server.
+It takes care of troubleshooting, and remediation of network performance issues

+**How the monitoring tool is collecting data**
+Server monitoring tools track the activity on the server by streaming event logs, also called log files, that the server automatically generates.

+**Explain what to do if you want to monitor your web server QPS** I would generally say, connect the monitors to the servers.